Visitors Abbey Gardens 1500x390

 It is literally a few minutes walk from attraction to attraction making it walkable for young and older feet, just a ten minute walk from the train and bus station and between the older part of the town and the modern arc shopping centre.

 Car parks are all nearby and in walking distance.
-Maps are available online and through the Bury St Edmunds LoyalFree App (download and use for free) or at the various tourist information points in the town.
+Maps are available online at the Our Bury St Edmunds BID website or in print at the various tourist information points in the town.

 Why not enjoy a walking tour with the Bury St Edmunds Tour Guides?
 Tours take place daily and last 90 minutes.
 Ghost Tours are run on Fridays October - March.